 To do the massage, place 2 or 3 fingers over the scar and gently move the skin in all directions.
-Then, pick up your fingers and move them 1 or 2 inches (2.5 to 5 centimeters) in each direction in the area of the scar, and repeat the massage.
+Then, pick up your fingers and move them 1 or 2 inches (2.5 to 5 centimeters) in each direction in the area of the scar and repeat the massage.
 Don’t squeeze your breast tissue.

 Do this massage once a day for 5 to 10 minutes.Back to top

 After your surgery, you may have some swelling or puffiness in your hand or arm on your affected side.
-This is normal and will usually go away on its own.
+This is normal and usually goes away on its own.